StareXTV/PC-Adjustments/README.md

 After you're done applying these settings, hit "Apply Changes" at the top right corner, and save the profile (You'll see an icon of an arrow pointing upwards, click on "Export Profile" and save it where you can Import it when you update your drivers)

 ## Setting Affinity for NVIDIA Drivers to improve latency
+> Recommended step for LATENCY performance!
+It really helps :D

 Windows uses almost every driver including GPU drivers to Core 0 on your computer, you can gradually improve latency making your mouse and tasks feel snappier by assigning your GPU to the 4th Core if you have an 8 cores system, or to the 4th core if you have a 4 cores system, or if you have 8 and 16 threads core system then the 5th core (8 and 9).